many happy returns?

 “After being released, the two went back to their own people.” —Acts 4:23

-The Church has now completed the eight-day celebration of the Octave of Easter.
-We have been celebrating Jesus' return after three days in the tomb.
+The Church has completed the eight-day celebration of the Octave of Easter.
+We have been celebrating Jesus’ Resurrection after three days in the tomb.
 When Jesus rose from the tomb, He returned to His followers.
-He then acted with great power, teaching the Scriptures and conferring the Holy Spirit in a life-changing way.
+He then acted with great power, teaching the Scriptures and conferring the Holy Spirit in a life-changing way (see Lk 24:32).

-We have been celebrating our own release from captivity in these past eight days.
+Like Jesus, Peter, and John, we’ve been celebrating our own release from captivity these past eight days.
 Where now will we return?
-Many return to their TV to watch baseball or basketball.
-Others return to the movies, soap operas, restaurants, and other diversions.
+Most will return to the hypnosis of overusing their handheld electronic devices.
+Many return to their TVs to watch baseball or basketball.
+Others return to movies, restaurants, and other diversions.
 Will we return to the isolation of the pleasures of this world, thereby stripping ourselves of power?
-"Remember that you have been called to live in freedom — but not a freedom that gives free rein to the flesh" (Gal 5:13).
+“Remember that you have been called to live in freedom — but not a freedom that gives free rein to the flesh” (Gal 5:13).
 Imitate Jesus and the apostles.
 Return now to your brothers and sisters in Christ, and return in the power of the Spirit (see Lk 4:14).

-Promise: "I tell you you must all be begotten from above." —Jn 3:7
+Promise: “You must all be begotten from above.” —Jn 3:7

 Praise: Reading the Catechism drew Robert closer to Jesus.